 These are important considerations when determining who is liable and who should pay for your losses.

 Working with a skilled Atlanta truck accident lawyer is the best way to determine who was at fault for your truck accident.
-At The Embry Law Firm, we take every measure possible to determine who is at fault and hold them accountable.
+At Embry Law Truck Accidents, we take every measure possible to determine who is at fault and hold them accountable.
 We analyze every aspect of the case, including the following:

 A thorough investigation into the circumstances surrounding your accident is the only way to determine who is responsible and what your options are for holding them accountable.